 Distinguished Neuropsychologist Award

 Charter: Determines the annual recipient of the Distinguished Neuropsychologist Award.
 The committee members are Leslie Guidotti Breting, Darcy Cox, Daniel Drane, Bill MacAllister, Brenda Spiegler, Stephanie Towns, and Clemente Vega.

 Charter: Develops and maintains an effective educational program for the annual meeting of the Academy; develops recommendations and monitors activities related to other educational issues of importance to the Academy.
 The committee members are Doug Bodin, Kyle Boone, Mary-Ellen Meadows, Jacobus Donders, Richard Kaplan, Nat Nelson, and Andy Zabel.

 Continuing Education Subcommittee

 Mary-Ellen Meadows, Chair

-The committee members are Nat Nelson, Jacobus Donders, and Richard Kaplan.
+The committee members are Rob Davis, Jacobus Donders, Richard Kaplan, and Phillip Ruppert.

 Email List Committee